pitchopp/django-nextjs-tw-boilerplate/README.md

 - Docker
 - Docker Compose

-Create a database on neon
+## Requirements

 install docker and docker-compose

+## Setup

+### SMTP provider

+You need to set up an SMTP provider to send emails.
+You can use MailSender or any other provider.

+Put your credentials in .env file

+### Database

+Create a database on neon or any other database provider.

+Put your credentials in .env file

 ## TODO